-At Kordsa our key suppliers are the ones that provide the input products and raw materials for our production.
+At Kordsa our main suppliers are the ones that provide the raw materials for our production.
 Our priority criterion in the selection of suppliers is the provision of products which meet our production quality expectations.
-Before we start purchasing from a supplier, its product has to be approved by our R&D department.
+Before we start purchasing from a supplier, the raw material it provides has to be approved by our R&D Department.
 After this product approval, the supplier assessment process starts.

-After the selection process, we conduct supplier evaluations for our selected global suppliers by each site annually.
-The suppliers who receive 60 points and below during the evaluations are generally audited on site, regarding all improvement areas in the following year.
-We aim to reach every supplier at least every four years.
+After the selection process, we conduct supplier evaluations for our approved global suppliers by each site annually.
+We aim to reach every supplier at least every five years, regarding on-site evaluations.

 Supplier Evaluation Procedure

-Global and Site Purchasing Teams, Site Technical Departments, Site Production Teams and Quality Assurance (QA) are responsible for the implementation of Global Supplier Evaluation Procedure which, defines principles of Global Supplier Evaluation.
-Quality Assurance is responsible from the coordination of Global Supplier Evaluations.
+Global and Site Purchasing Teams, Site Technical Departments, Site Production Teams and Quality Assurance (QA) Teams are responsible for the implementation of Global Supplier Evaluation Procedure which, defines principles of Global Supplier Evaluation.
+Global Quality Assurance Department is responsible for the coordination of Global Supplier Evaluations.

-Global Sourcing informs a supplier, if the score is lower than 60 points.
-In this case supplier is put on hold by GS in the means of supply.
-But if there is no alternative supplier, GS will demand to the supplier their corrective action and they will follow the results.
+Global Sourcing informs a supplier, if its score is lower than 60 points.
+If there’s an alternative, supplier is put on hold by GS in the means of supply.
+But if there is no alternative supplier, GS will demand the supplier corrective actions.
+GS and GQA follow up the results of the actions.
 Supplier which we communicate the areas of improvement through a report, should take counteractions according to the evaluation.
-The counteractions and improvements should be shared with GS so that further supply could be available under follow up and controlled conditions.
+The counteractions and improvements should be shared with GS and GQA so that further supply could be available under follow up and controlled conditions.
 This procedure is reviewed by GS at least once in every two years.

-Supplier assessments conducted by our Global and Site Purchasing Teams until the last quarter of 2017 included the following criteria; Leadership and Quality Commitment, Process and Product Design Quality, Supplier Quality Management, Production Quality Management, Customer Quality Management, Continuous Improvement, People / HR and Safety & Environment.
-In our supplier assessments, our occupational safety evaluation included availability of OHSAS 18001 occupational health and safety management system certification and environmental evaluation included availability of an ISO 14001 environmental management system certification.
+New supplier on-site assessments conducted by our Global and Site Purchasing Teams include the following criteria; Leadership and Quality Commitment, Process and Product Design Quality, Supplier Quality Management, Production Quality Management, Customer Quality Management, Continuous Improvement, People / HR and Safety & Environment.
+Our occupational safety evaluation includes availability of OHSAS 18001 occupational health and safety management system certification and environmental evaluation includes availability of an ISO 14001 environmental management system certification.